8 Best Protein Powders, How to Use Them, FAQs and More

 Benefits:

-• Boosts Muscle Growth: One study in the Journal of the International Society of Sports Nutrition found that pea protein was equally effective as whey protein at increasing muscle thickness when combined with resistance training.
+• Can boost muscle growth: One study in the Journal of the International Society of Sports Nutrition found that pea protein was equally effective as whey protein at increasing muscle thickness when combined with resistance training.

-• Reduces Hunger: Some research shows that pea protein can help increase the levels of specific satiety hormones to keep you feeling full and decrease hunger.
+• May reduce hunger: Some research shows that pea protein can help increase the levels of specific satiety hormones to keep you feeling full and decrease hunger.

-• Lowers Blood Pressure: In addition to kicking up your protein intake, pea protein may also help keep your heart in tip-top shape by keeping blood pressure in check.
+• May help lower blood pressure: In addition to kicking up your protein intake, pea protein may also help keep your heart in tip-top shape by keeping blood pressure in check.
 A 2011 study showed that supplementation with pea protein was able to significantly lower systolic blood pressure levels after just three weeks.

 Goals: